HarshitPnt/CS3423-DSL/docs/specification.md

 ```

 ## Operators

-Operators supports by XYZ are similar to the operators supported by C.
+Operators supports by YAFSM are similar to the operators supported by C.

 ### Arithmetic Operators